FightM9/simple-todo-list/README.md

 # 🌄 Awesome Todo App
+Create to do lists, reminders, and notes for any purpose

-A simple todo written in Vanila JavaScript.
-No dependencies Try out now on:
+Try out now on: https://fightm9.github.io/simple-todo-list/

 ## Features

 - 😉 Minimalistic UI
 - 🌗 Light and Dark Mode
+- 🔁 Drag and drop tasks
 - ✅ Focus on accessibility
 - 📝 Add, delete, edit and filter tasks
 - 📱 Tablet & mobile friendly